michaelveal/michaelveal/README.md

 ### <div align="center">Hi, I'm Malechi, and I'm moving into the world of development from a previous career in marketing 👨‍💻 Working remotely since 2017 🌎</div>

-- 🔭 I’m currently learning Javascript, C#, React and Node.JS
+- 🔭 I’m a data analyst, looking for new roles within Web3

 - 🌱 I'm also learning and contributing to the Web3 ecosystem